Electrostat-Lab/Mathematics-I/discrete-maths/appendix-a.md

 > ```
 >
 > 2) Main loops - An Insider look:
-> - Base idea: _Apply additive identities on the previous exponential transcendentals:_
+> - Base idea: _Apply additive identities on the previous exponential transcendentals._
+> - Let $P$ be the number of elements in $M_R$ relations matrix, whose value is 1, in other words whose relations are positive in the set $R$.
+> -
 >
 > ```java
 >    1. IF (MAT[I,J] = 1) THEN